aliebrahimi1781/valuetypify/README.md

 - it's just fun, i used to write backports, the valuetypifier is better, it's a 'forwardport' !

 ## can i use the valuetypifier in production ?
-yes, if you want to change of job.
+yes, if you want to loose your job.

 ## do you have preliminary results ?
 there is currently one tets that defines a value capable class named [Color](https://github.com/forax/valuetypify/blob/master/src/test/java/fr/umlv/valuetypify/test/Color.java) and a class ColorList that acts a list of Color.